Code-Institute-Submissions/Lindsaykerr1994-MS4-Grizzly-Audio/README.md

 * [GitPod](https://gitpod.io/workspaces/) provided an IDE to create this project.
 * [GitHub](https://github.com/) hosted and managed this project's repositories.
 * [Heroku](https://dashboard.heroku.com/apps) allowed me to host the deployed version of this project.
+* [AWS](https://aws.amazon.com/s3/) is a hosting service offered by Amazon to host my Static and Media files.
 * [SQLite](https://www.sqlite.org/index.html) is a database provided by Django that handles my JSON files in development.
 * [PostgreSQL](https://www.postgresql.org/) is a database that works with Heroku to handle my JSON files after deployment.

 * [Canva](https://www.canva.com/) was used in creating all media files, such as the audio pack cover images.
 * [Sampleswap](https://sampleswap.org/filebrowser-new.php) is a royalty-free website that provided all audio files.
 To clarify, I claim no ownership over any audio file found on these pages, nor do I seek to generate any revenue from these files.
 * [Pexels](https://www.pexels.com/) is a free stock image provider, where I was able to resource the background images used in the body element of 'index.html'.
 Again, I claim no ownership over any photographic files found on this website.
 * [Moqup](moqups.com) provided the services to create my wireframing designs found above.

+---
 ## Testing <a name="testing"></a>
 ### Manual Testing <a name="manual"></a>
 Throughout the development of this webpage, manual testing was implemented in every regard.
 This testing was simple but effective, testing each individual link, button or function.
 In this process, I was able to identify and locate every broken page or link before deployment.
 Unforunately, this testing is not 100% thorough, but it does allow me to simulate the user's experience through every step of a purchase or registration.
 Such bugs were handled and corrected to the best of my ability.